rlivingsus/misc/AllBooks.md

 - Lang, Ruth: The Wilderwoman
 - Langer, Ellen: Mindfullness
 - Lanier, Randy: Survival of the Fastest
+- Lansing, Alfred: Endurance
 - Laplander, Robert: Finding the Lost Battalion
-- Larson, Erik: The Devil in the White City
+- Larson, Erik: The Devil in the White City; Dead Wake
 - Laurain, Antoine: Vintage 1954
 - Lawrence, Mark: The Book of the Ancestor
 - Le Couteur, Penny: Napoleon's Buttons